aerique/sfosbid/README.md

 found it after I was almost finished.

-evilJazz's and CODeRUS's implementations look the most mature but they require one to install the SDK and a lot of handywork.
+evilJazz's and CODeRUS's implementations look the most mature but they require one to install the SDK and to do a lot of handywork.
 They will probably work better for more serious and bigger projects but I cannot install the SDK because it depends on a very old version of OpenSSL which I'm not prepared to install (and then forget to remove